Title: Program Director

 Marsha’s House is an 81-bed shelter that serves LGBTQI+ homeless youth between the ages of 18-30.
 The program assists all residents with obtaining supportive housing opportunities.
 In addition, clients are provided resources for medical, mental health, substance use treatment, assistance with obtaining identification, and educational/vocational services.

 Essential Duties and Responsibilities:

-The essential duties of the Shelter Director include but are not limited to the following activities:
+The essential duties of the Position include but are not limited to the following activities:

-Overall responsibility for day to day management of a 175-bed shelter for homeless men, with respect to daily workload, and productivity; insuring shifts are adequately staffed, services are being provided to clients, interior and exterior of the facility are clean and conform to established standards.
+Overall responsibility for day-to-day management of an 81-bed shelter that serves LGBTQI+ youth between the ages of 18-30, with respect to daily workload, and productivity; insuring shifts are adequately staffed, services are being provided to clients, interior and exterior of the facility are clean and conform to established standards.